sualeh/Introduction-to-SQL/Exercises.md

 ### 4.1
 Run all of the unions from the slides, and make sure that you get the same results as shown.

+## Exercise 5 - Aggregate Functions

+### 5.1
+Run all of the `SELECT` statements for aggregate functions from the slides, and make sure that you get the same results as shown.

+### 5.2
+Find the gross sale amount for each seller of products, in a column called `GROSS_SALES`.
+Show just the seller name and gross sale amount, but only if the gross sale amount was over $100.

+## Exercise 6 - Data Definition Language (DDL)

+### 6.1
+Run all of the `CREATE` and `DROP` statements from the slides, and make sure that you get the same results as shown.